The Story of Tom Runyon & The Old place

 Renovations of The Country Store & Post Office took a few years, but finally The Old Place was ready for its debut, opening in 1970 with a cast of characters that would call it home.
 The Old Place attracted a wide variety of patrons from old Californian families to local Malibu stars seeking a unique crowd where everyone was treated the same.
 A collection of movie stars, tractor operators, outdoorsmen, artists and everyday folk mixed in the small space, and magic was created.
 This was the soulful heart of what we cherish today – the spirit of the place with its core of honesty, personality, and humanity.
 On opening night 1970 - with a wild boar on the grill hunted in Big Sur and drinks flowing - The Old Place began to fill with the smoke that gives us our flavor today.

 As time passed and the restaurant thrived, Tom continued to build on the surrounding land, fleshing out his original vision of creating a place where time was a bit wound backwards.
 It took awhile, but Tom built the two adjoining buildings alongside the restaurant, the whole family pitching in on the construction.
-Through their efforts, the Runyons have now partially resurrected the hamlet of Cornell, an unusually beautiful and quaint town.
+Even today improvements to the property are continue.
+For example, tile work by Alessandra Runyon’s studio can be seen detailing some of these new projects and outbuildings.
+Through their efforts, the Runyons have now partially resurrected the hamlet of Cornell, an unusually beautiful and quaint town that is constantly evolving.